erdi/webdriver-binaries-gradle-plugin/README.md

 When a configuration task is executed it modifies configuration of system properties for all `org.gradle.api.tasks.testing.Test` tasks in the project so that the location of the WebDriver binary location is picked up when the driver is being initialized.
 That is, it adds a system property with a name specific to the given driver and a value being the path to the downloaded binary.

+### Configuring download URLs

+By default, the plugin uses information from [WebDriver Extensions Maven Plugin's `package.json` file](https://github.com/webdriverextensions/webdriverextensions-maven-plugin-repository/blob/master/repository-3.0.json) to determine what URL should a given binary be downloaded from.

+If a version of a binary you would like to download using the plugin is not listed in the aforementioned file you can do one of the following:
+* provide a pull request to [WebDriver Extensions Maven Plugin Repository 3.0](https://github.com/webdriverextensions/webdriverextensions-maven-plugin-repository) which adds the version in question to the file - the URL you add will be visible to the plugin as soon as the PR gets merged
+* author an own version of the `package.json` file and configure the plugin to use it

+If you'd like to use the latter then after authoring your own version of `package.json` and dropping it, for example, in the root directory of your build you need to configure the plugin to use it:

+    webdriverBinaries {
+        driverUrlsConfiguration = resources.text.fromFile('package.json')
+    }

+Note that the `driverUrlsConfiguration` property is a `org.gradle.api.resources.TextResource` and can be configured with a text resource from various sources - see [javadoc for `org.gradle.api.resources.TextResourceFactory`](https://docs.gradle.org/current/javadoc/org/gradle/api/resources/TextResourceFactory.html) for more examples.

 ### Integration with Idea JUnit plugin (com.energizedwork.idea-junit)